MBM Glossaries: Team Building Skills Definition

 Forming, Storming, Norming, Performing, Adjourning, Transforming

-A model published by Dr Bruce Tuckman containing a very helpful explanation about developing a team and its behaviour:
+A model published by Dr Bruce Tuckman containing a very helpful explanation about developing a team and, in particular, its behaviour:

 - A stage where every member or part of a team is polite or positive.
-Others might feel a little bit anxious since they do not understand what to do.
+Often, others might feel a little bit anxious since they do not understand what to do.

 - A stage wherein every member of a team or group start to push each other to their limits or boundaries.
-A stage where teams start to fail.
+Usually, a stage where teams start to fail.

-- A stage where people start to understand each other’s beliefs, difference and being able to understand each others’ strengths and weaknesses.
+- A stage where people start to understand each other’s beliefs, difference and, also, being able to understand each others’ strengths and weaknesses.

-- A stage where people start to work well, being able to perform tasks without disrupting performance.
+- A stage where people start to work well, in particular, being able to perform tasks without disrupting the performance.

 - The first of two additional stages added by Tuckman.
-It refers to the team breaking up after the specific task or objective has been completed.
+In particular, it refers to the team breaking up after the specific task or objective has been completed.

 - The second of two additional stages added by Tuckman.
-It involves the team remaining together but moving onto other tasks and objectives.
+In particular, it involves the team remaining together but moving onto other tasks and objectives.

-Being able to bond as a group, acting like one and promote a much more organised team.
+Being able to bond as a group, acting like one and, also, promote a much more organised team.

-A system to calculate or measure thinking preferences in people.
+A system to calculate or measure, in particular, thinking preferences in people.

 The history of Team Building can be traced back as early as the late 1920s and The Hawthorne Experiment.
 It was led by the late Professor Elton Mayo.
-It tested how workers in a group performed when subjected to different conditions.
-The findings led employers to rethink how employees should be grouped to create effective teams in the workforce.
+In particular, it tested how workers in a group performed when subjected to different conditions.
+In fact, the findings led employers to rethink how employees should be grouped to create effective teams in the workforce.

 Human Factors and Ergonomic Methods

-A book published by Dr Eduardo Salas that explains some approaches about human capabilities and its limitations.
+A book published by Dr Eduardo Salas that explains some approaches to human capabilities and limitations.

 Something related to either communicating or interacting with people.

-A drive to reach a certain goal; the reason behind a person’s desire.
+A drive to reach a certain goal.
+In short, the reason behind a person’s desire.

 An effective way of improving an organisation’s success systematically.
-This includes being able to successfully align cultural, strategic and structural matters of work.
+In particular, this includes being able to align cultural, strategic and structural matters of work successfully.

-Additional incentives; special privileges that are given to employees under certain conditions as a means to engage or motivate.
+Additional incentives or special privileges that are given to employees under certain conditions as a means to engage or motivate.

 Building a harmonious relationship with other people.
-Being able to understand someone’s feelings to have better communication.
+In particular, being able to understand someone’s feelings to have better communication.

 Dull; Not moving.

-A defined strategy or executing a group of intended systematic tasks or concept to reach a goal.
+A defined strategy or executing a group of intended systematic tasks or concepts.
+Usually, to reach a goal.

 Sense of Ownership

-A process wherein people form a group to accomplish tasks or activities as a team to test their efficiency as a group and also improve morale.
+A process wherein people form a group to accomplish tasks or activities.
+Furthermore, it tests their efficiency as a group and also improves morale.